Catrin Nilsmark

-Catrin Maria Nilsmark (born 30 August 1967) is a Swedish professional golfer who played on both the United States–based LPGA Tour and the Ladies European Tour.
+Catrin Maria Nilsmark (born 30 August 1967) is a Swedish professional golfer.
+She played on both the United States–based LPGA Tour and the Ladies European Tour.
 She appeared for Europe at the Solheim Cup five times and captained the winning team in 2003.

-Early life
+Early life and amateur career

 Nilsmark was born in Gothenburg, Sweden.
 She grew up in Lerum east of Gothenburg and began her golf career at Öijared Golf Club, Sweden's first golf club with two 18-hole courses.

-Amateur career

-In 1984 she became the Swedish Youth under-19 Champion.
+In 1984, she became the Swedish Youth under-19 Champion.
 She won the Orange Bowl International Junior Championship in Coral Gables, Florida in December 1984.
 She played one year of collegiate golf at the University of South Florida in Tampa, Florida.

 Professional career

-Nilsmark turned professional in 1987 but her early career was hampered by a whiplash injury sustained in a car accident.
+In 1987, Nilsmark turned professional.
+Her early career was hampered by a whiplash injury sustained in a car accident.
 She had her maiden LET victory at the 1994 Ford Golf Classic at Woburn Golf and Country Club, England and joined the U.S.-based LPGA Tour in 1995 having tied for 15th at the 1994 LPGA Final Qualifying Tournament to earn exempt status.

 She had two victories in 1999.
 On the Ladies European Tour, she won the Evian Masters in Évian-les-Bains, France, beating Laura Davies, who was at the top of her career, with two strokes.
 That victory came the year before the tournament became an LPGA co-sanctioned event.
 It was later designated by the LPGA Tour as a major championship in women's golf.
 Nilsmark also won the 1999 Valley of the Stars Championship at the Oakmont Country Club in Glendale, California on the LPGA Tour, beating Annika Sörenstam in a playoff.
 Nilsmark finished the year a career best second on the Ladies European Tour and 40th on the LPGA Tour.

 Nilsmark played in the Solheim Cup in 1992, 1994, 1996, 1998 and 2000, sinking the winning putt in 1992 in Europe's first victory over the United States.
 She was the victorious European Solheim Cup captain in 2003 at Barsebäck Golf &Country Club in her native Sweden, despite suffering from a serious back injury and leading the European team walking with crutches on the course, and the losing captain in the 2005 match.
 She was captain of The 2007 European PING Junior Solheim Cup Team.

 Her career was interrupted by injuries and pregnancy in 2004, but in 2008, she came back to competitive golf, playing regularly on the Swedish Golf Tour, at the time named SAS Masters Tour, representing Vidbynäs Golf Club and winning twice.
 She later came to represent Stockholm Golf Club.